learn-monogame/learn-monogame.github.io/docs/tutorial/starting-shader/README.md

 ![MyGame window](./game.png)

 This is all the setup that you need for this tutorial.
-In the next parts, I will do a breakdown of the code above explanation everything that is going on.
+In the next parts, I will do a breakdown of the code above explaining everything that is going on.

 ### Final Game1.cs